sharetribe/flex-docs/src/docs/references/page-schema/index.md

                 "backgroundImage": {
                   "title": "Background image",
                   "type": "object",
-                  "description": "For the best result, the image should have a minimum size of 1600x1200 pixels.", "properties": {
+                  "description": "For the best result, the image should have the minimum dimensions of 1600x1200 pixels.
+It should not exceed 20MB in size.", "properties": {
                     "_ref": {
                       "type": "object",